'I didn't think I'd get to hospital in time': swimmer's terrifying ordeal after jellyfish sting

 Read time

-Man standing in front of hospital ambulance entrance
+Man standing in front of Cairns Hospital ambulance entrance

 Will Willitts was stung by an irukandji jellyfish and hospitalised at Cairns Hospital after experiencing irukandji syndrome